-Although the implementation of laws surrounding the safety and efficacy of drugs and biologics started in the early 1900s, the inclusion of pediatric use in labeling has significantly lagged behind.
-Multiple factors have led to this lack of information including ethical, monetary, and feasibility challenges.
-The lack of data for pediatric use, however, leaves physicians with only empirical and experiential methods to dose children, leading to increased risks in this population.
+Laws were implemented surrounding the safety and efficacy of drugs and biologics starting in the early 1900s, however, the inclusion of pediatric use in drug labeling has significantly lagged behind.
+Many factors led to this lack of pediatric information including ethical, monetary, and feasibility challenges.
+The lack of data for pediatric use leaves physicians with only empirical and experiential methods to dose children, leading to increased risks in this population.

 The Food and Drug Administration (FDA) began increasing efforts to ensure that pediatric use information was provided in all drug labels in 1994.
 The FDA first published a rule that required manufacturers to determine whether existing data were sufficient to update drug labels for pediatric use.
 Unfortunately, this rule did not lead to substantial changes in labeling as it did not require any studies to be conducted if current data did not support pediatric use.

-The FDA Modernization Act of 1997 and the Pediatric Rule of 1998 implemented additional incentives and requirements, respectively, for the conduct of pediatric studies.
+The FDA Modernization Act of 1997 and the Pediatric Rule of 1998 implemented additional incentives and requirements for the conduct of pediatric studies.
 Legal battles, however, led to the Pediatric Rule being overturned in 2002.

-Congress granted the FDA the authority to regulate pediatric studies in 2003 with its passage of the Pediatric Equity Research Act (PREA).
+Congress granted FDA the authority to regulate pediatric studies in 2003 with its passage of the Pediatric Research Equity Act (PREA).
 Under PREA, all Sponsors are required to conduct studies to assess the safety and effectiveness of their products in pediatric populations.
-The FDA Safety and Innovation Act (FDASIA) of 2012 implemented requirements for all Sponsors to include a proposed timeline and design of pediatric studies during the investigational new drug (IND) stage; this plan is termed an initial pediatric study plan (iPSP).
+The FDA Safety and Innovation Act (FDASIA) of 2012 implemented requirements for all Sponsors to include a proposed timeline and design of pediatric studies during the investigational new drug (IND) stage.
+This plan is known as an initial pediatric study plan (iPSP).

 Initial Pediatric Study Plan